JSorngard/lambert_w/README.md

 Then it performs a series of additions and multiplications by constants from a look-up table, and finishes the calculation with a division.

-The implementation is simple enough that if the input argument is known at compile time the optimizer can evaluate the entire function at compile time as well.
+This implementation is simple enough that if the input argument is known at compile time the optimizer can evaluate the entire function at compile time as well.